welele08/docs/content/en/docs/Examples/scratch.md

 linkTitle: "ScratchImages"
 weight: 4
 description: >
-  Use Luet to compose images from scratch
+  Using Luet to compose images from scratch
 ---